tuna-f1sh/cyme/README.md

 # Features

 * Compatible with `lsusb` using `--lsusb` argument.
 Supports all arguments including `--verbose` output using libusb.
-Output is identical for use with no args (list), almost matching for tree (driver port number not included) and should match for verbose (minor formating differences).
+Output is identical for use with no args (list), almost matching for tree (driver port number not included) and should match for verbose (minor formatting differences).
 * Filters like `lsusb` but that also work when printing `--tree`.
 Adds `--filter_name`, `--filter_serial`, `--filter_class` and option to hide empty `--hide-buses`/`--hide-hubs`.
 * Improved `--tree` mode; shows device, configurations, interfaces and endpoints as tree depending on level of `--verbose`.
 * Controllable block data like `lsd --blocks` for device, bus, configurations, interfaces and endpoints.
 Use `--more` to see more by default.